turing-complet/python-ouraring/README.md

 oura.readiness_summary() # throws exception since start is None
 ```

-Constructor arguments `access-token`, `refresh-token`, and `expires-at` should be stored per user and passed in to allow auto-renewal

-The `refresh-callback` is a fuction that takes a token dict and saves it somewhere.
+The `refresh_callback` is a fuction that takes a token dict and saves it somewhere.
 It will look like:
 ```
 {'token_type': 'bearer', 'refresh_token': <refresh>, 'access_token': <token>, 'expires_in': 86400, 'expires_at': 1546485086.3277025}
 ```